Disclosure: This post may contain affiliate links.

 - 1 cup canned pumpkin

-- 2 tbsp cream cheese or more; regular or dairy free
+- 2 tablespoon cream cheese or more; regular or dairy free

-- 1 tbsp pomegranate seeds optional for garnish
+- 1 tablespoon pomegranate seeds optional for garnish

-- 1t tbsp caramel sauce optional for garnish
+- 1t tablespoon caramel sauce optional for garnish

 - Place chickpeas into your food processor and pulse for 20 seconds or so, then add the pumpkin, cream cheese, almond butter, and cinnamon and pulse.